worldline/kotlin-workshop-javazone2025/02-01-compose.md

 2. The function `App` is defined, which will be the entry point of our UI (called from the `main` function).
 3. `MaterialTheme` is a composable function that provides a Material Design theme for the UI.
 All the UI is embedded in this theme to ensure consistent styling.
 4. `greetingText` is a mutable state variable initialized with `"Hello World!"`.
 This means that whenever this variable changes, the UI will be recomposed to reflect the new value.
-5. `showImage` is also a mutable state variable initialized with `false`, which will control the visibility of the image.
+5. `showImage` is also a mutable state variable initialized with `false`, which will control the visibility of the text.
 6. `counter` is also a mutable state variable initialized with `0`, which will be used to count the number of button clicks.
 7. `Column` is a composable function that arranges its children in a vertical column.
 The `Modifier.fillMaxWidth()` makes the column take the full width of the parent, and `horizontalAlignment = Alignment.CenterHorizontally` centers the children horizontally.
 8. `Button` is a composable function that creates a button.
 The `onClick` lambda is executed when the button is clicked.